-- □ Undertake accounting work in a corporate set up as per the provisions of Law and the regulations in this respect. - $\Box$ Develop financial accounts of a company and report the same to the management and other authorities as per the provisions of law and regulations.
+- ☐ Undertake accounting work in a corporate set up as per the provisions of Law and the regulations in this respect. - □ Develop financial accounts of a company and report the same to the management and other authorities as per the provisions of law and regulations.

 - 1. Gupta R.L. and Radhaswamy.
 Advanced Accounts.
 Sultan Chand and Sons, Delhi. - 2.
 Jain S.P. and Narang, K.L.
 Corporate Accounting.
 Kalyani Publishers, New Delhi. - 3.
 Maheshwari, S.N.
-Fundamentals of Corporate Accounting.
-Taxman Publication, New Delhi. - 4.
+Fundamentals of Corporate Accounting, Taxman Publication, New Delhi. - 4.
 Monga, J.R.
 Fundamentals of Corporate Accounting.
 Mayur Paper, New Delhi. - 5.
 Sehgal, Ashok.
 Fundamentals of Corporate Accounting.
 Taxman Publication, New Delhi. - 6.
 Shukla, M.C.
 Grewal T.S. and Gupta, S.C.
 Advanced Accounts, S. Chand & Co, New Delhi.
-Note: Latest edition of text books may be used.